raklein/resume/README.md

 # RMarkdown CV
 Builds a [.pdf CV (click to view directly)](https://github.com/raklein/resume/blob/master/klein_cv.pdf) using R Markdown and LaTex.
-Easily editable text fields if you know a little R Markdown (next thing to plain text).
-If you're adventerous, edit cv-latex.tex (LaTeX file) to edit format/structure.
+Easily editable text fields if you know a little R Markdown (basically plain text with a couple formatting features).
+If you're adventurous, edit cv-latex.tex (LaTeX file) to edit format/structure.

+Note: My resume is out of date here and I'd direct you to my [webpage](https://raklein.me) for the latest version.
+I think this format works well for CVs that are fairly static, but I've since switched to a Word-based resume that I find more convenient to tailor for specific applications.

 # To use:
 1. Fork+Clone the repository (or just download all files to the same directory).